onropepro/OnRope.pro/server/help-content/modules/resident-portal.md

 ## How It Works

 ### Resident Access
-1. Resident visits the portal
+1. Resident visits onrope.pro/resident
 2. Enters vendor code (provided by building management)
 3. Enters their Strata/LMS number
 4. Creates account or logs in
-5. Submits and tracks issues
+5. Accesses all five portal tabs

 ### Vendor Workflow
 1. Navigate to Resident Feedback